 - Locally-produced arts and crafts

-- Excellent for unique and high-quality gifts
+- Excellent for unique, high-quality gifts

 - Organic food and drink